simonhartmannedu/Erwartungshorizont-Studio/README.md

 ## Overview

-This is a Vite + React module for building and reviewing student assessment rubrics (`Erwartungshorizonte`) for Sekundarstufe I+II/ Gymnasium NRW.
+This is a Vite + React module for building and reviewing student assessment rubrics (`Erwartungshorizonte`) for Sekundarstufe I+II/ Gymnasium/Gesamtschule/Sekundarschule/Realschule NRW.

 License summary: